ferllop/almighty-simple-deploy/README.md

     ./install.sh

-###In your local environment.
+It will ask if you want to clean the files and repository of this project leaving a totally clean project ready for your first commit.

-Clone the repository from your server:
+### In your local environment.

-    git clone [git@<serverusername>@<serverip>:<sshport>]:</full/path/to/root/website/directory>
+Clone the repository from your server into your projects folder:

-Now, if everything has gone fine, always when you make a push it will go directly to your server.
+    git clone ssh://<user>@<serverip>:<sshport></full/path/to/root/website/directory>

-All the results of this commands resides inside the hooks directory of the .git directory of your project, so you can delete the files of this project and start yours.
+Now, if everything has gone fine, when you make a push it will always go directly to your server.

 Alternatively you can set the remote server as remote production (for example) instead of origin: